Aidenjl193/MadBars/README.md

 Mad Bars is a desktop application designed for visualizing test data in various programming languages

-> Mad bars is designed to be simple to implement into an existing project
-> and easy to work with due to the multiple pre-written bindings
+> Mad bars is designed to be simple to implement into an existing project and easy to work with due to the multiple pre-written bindings.
+> One of the core philosophies of this project is extensibility and flexibility, this means that it's written with modification in mind

 ### Tech

 Mad Bars relies on multiple technologies:

+* [electron] - Used to create cross-platform desktop applications with node
-* [node.js] - Where the bulk of the application runs
+* [node.js] - Where the bulk of the application is written
 * [Express] - Used for streamlining the routes for post reuquests
-* [electron] - Used to create cross-platform desktop applications with node
 * [amcharts] - Used to create the chart visuals

 ### Interface